 - Lord Saunders

 Note: Waxed cardboard boxes cannot be put in cardboard dumpsters.
-Do not drop it off at co-ops as this can result in food safety citations.
-Glossy and shiny cardboard, however, can be recycled.
 If you are unsure if your cardboard is shiny or waxed, run your fingernail across the side of the box.
-If a layer of wax peels off, it is waxed.
-Otherwise it is not and can be recycled.
-If your cardboard is greasy, place in landfill not recycling bin.
+If a layer of wax peels off, it is waxed and not recyclable.

 Also, look for the blue containers marked Nothing Personal near the printers in campus computer rooms.
 One-sided office paper collected there will be turned into notepads and made available to students free by the RCT.
 Place paper blank side up.